 - Rinse the bowl, then stir together Bisquick mix, the rest of the sugar, milk, and butter.
 The batter will be thick, with a dough-like consistency.

 - Remove the skillet or casserole dish from the oven.
 Carefully drop cobbler biscuit dough by large, rounded tablespoons (I use a cookie scoop) on top of the hot blueberry mixture.
-Gently press down biscuits to submerge the cobbler topping slightly.
+Gently press down the biscuits to submerge into the filling slightly.

 - Return the blueberry cobbler to the oven and continue baking for 15 minutes, until the filling is bubbly and the biscuits on top are golden.
 Remove from the oven.Optional: melt butter to brush on the top of the cobbler after baking.